gripableteam/gripable-play-unity-docs/source/index.html.md

 bool UnsubscribeFromWorldFrameQuaternion();
 ```

-> UnsubscribeFromWorldFrameQuaternion attempts to unsubscribe from the device world frame quaternion data, returns true if successful.
+> Attempts to unsubscribe from the device world frame quaternion data, returns true if successful.

 ```csharp
 bool unsubscriptionSuccessful = gripablePlay.UnsubscribeFromWorldFrameQuaternion();
 ```

-UnsubscribeFromWorldFrameQuaternion attempts to unsubscribe from the device world frame quaternion data.
+Attempts to unsubscribe from the device world frame quaternion data.
 It returns true if the unsubscription was successful.

 ### Return Values

 Returns | Description
 ------- | -----------
-true | The unsubscription was successful
+<code>true</code> | The unsubscription was successful
-false | The unsubscription failed
+<code>false</code> | The unsubscription failed

 ## IsSubscribedToWorldFrameQuaternion()